Visitor Analytics

 In summary, although the principles behind the functionality of the feature are the same, there are considerable differences in the way data is organized.
 Both tools offer advantages and it would be difficult to point out many things that one has and the other has not.

-However, the way filtering is set up for Visitor Analytics appears to be more efficient.
+However, the way filtering is set up for TWIPLA appears to be more efficient.
 Also, giving the user the opportunity to record only what needs to be recorded is another advantage.
 At the same time, Lucky Orange does have a few extra items (like the "typed" icon), which can be useful in some situations.
 Also, the fact that they link recordings with heatmaps is another advantage in terms of usability.

 Heatmap feature compared